The close-grip bench press is one of the best horizontal pushing exercises of all time.

 Elbow Pain During Close Grip Bench

-If you have elbow pain during the close grip bench, it is likely due to overuse injury.
+If you have pain in your elbow joints while doing the close grip bench, it is likely due to overuse injury.

 The elbows can easily get inflamed from excessive pressing exercises.
 Give your elbows a break from all exercises that aggravate the pain and concentrate on stretching and massaging your triceps and your forearms.
 Lacrosse balls are amazing for this.

-Can I perform the Close Grip Bench on a Smith Machine
+Can I perform the CGBP on a smith machine?

 I do not recommend you perform any major barbell or compound exercise on the smith machine.
 The smith machine forces your body into contours that are not natural.